rhemitoth/Deer_Cam/README.md

 ## Processing the Data

 Extracting animal surface temperature from raw FLIR data involves a three-step workflow.
 First, as with any camera trap dataset, images containing animals of interest must be identified.
 Once relevant images are selected, animal pixels must be separated from the background.
-Finally, the raw FLIR data—recorded as sensor energy—must be converted into surface temperature.
+Finally, the raw FLIR data—recorded as incoming energy at the sensor—must be converted into surface temperature.

 ### **Step 1:** Filtering the Images